ZichooleLongGui/enterprise/README.md

 - **CORS Support** - The API Gateway, Web Dashboard and Service Proxy all support the addition of CORS control.
 This allows you to define how Cross-Origin Resource Sharing is dealt with from one place.

+- **Debug Metrics** - Includes support for debugging metrics and instrumentation using prometheus.

 ## Roadmap

 Features to be integrated: